ncubo/custom-hooks/README.md

 # Notes

-This repository has some customHooks to help me o anyone who want use it.
+This repository has some customHooks to help me or anyone who want use it.
 Also I don't wanna write it again